RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_an_external_file_preview.md

 ```
 ***

-You will also need to add an assembly reference to Sdl.FileTypeSupport.Framework.PreviewControls.
+Add an assembly reference to `Sdl.FileTypeSupport.Framework.PreviewControls`.

 >[!NOTE]
 >
->You can also pass an empty string to the ApplicationPath property.
-In this case the external preview will call the application that is registered in the OS for this particular file type.
+> You can also pass an empty string to the `ApplicationPath` property.
+In that case, the external preview calls the application that the operating system registers for that file type.

-When accessing the **File** > **View** In menu command of Var:ProductName you should now see the following:
+When you open **File** > **View In** in Var:ProductName, you should now see the following option:

 ![PreviewApplication](images/PreviewApplication.jpg)